 If you have a tennis court that is starting to show its age, resurfacing it is a great way to give it new life.
 Resurfacing involves putting a new layer of material over the existing surface.
 This can be done with either acrylic or asphalt.

 The process of resurfacing a tennis court is not difficult, but it does take some time and effort.
 Here are the basic steps:1.
 Remove all debris from the surface of the court.

 This includes any loose gravel or sand, as well as any leaves or other organic matter.
 Sweep the entire surface with a broom to make sure everything is removed.2.
 If there are any cracks in the surface of the court, now is the time to repair them.

 Use a concrete patching compound to fill in any cracks, then allow it to dry completely.3.
 Once the repairs are complete, you’re ready to start resurfacing.
 Begin by spreading an even layer of asphalt over the entire surface of the court using a squeegee or roller.

-Be sure to smooth out any bumps or uneven areas as you go along.4 Allow the first layer of asphalt to dry completely before applying a second layer in the same manner.
+Be sure to smooth out any bumps or uneven areas as you go along.

 How Often Should a Tennis Court Be Resurfaced

 Tennis courts should be resurfaced every 3-5 years.
 The actual frequency will depend on how much the court is used, the climate, and other factors.
 A well-maintained court can last up to 10 years without needing to be resurfaced.